-In order to give appropriate recognition to spatial variations of priority objectives inside individual IUAs, a spatially-targeted scenario needs to be formulated, resulting in a blend of targeted ECs for all nodes ranging between REC and ESBC.
-The following considerations guide the derivation of this scenario:
+In order to give appropriate recognition to spatial variations of priority objectives inside individual IUAs, a spatially-targeted scenario was created by blending the outcomes of the REC and ESBC scenario and considering the following:

-- There is a need to seek a balance of competing ecological requirements, conservation priorities, projected future demands and development opportunities inside individual IUAs. - REC water requirements at all the nodes are the logical starting points for the derivation of the scenario. - In search of the abovementioned balance of priorities, REC water requirements would need to be "relaxed" to the ESBC level for certain individual nodes or clusters of nodes. - EC downgrades to the ESBC level will not be considered for nodes or clusters of nodes associated with special conservation areas, such as Strategic Water Source Areas, NFEPAs and Fish conservation areas, as well as for estuaries. - The logical focus points across the WMA for such potential EC downgrades relative to REC are those IUAs with the highest total infrastructure costs to meet the environmental water requirements of the RECs of the nodes inside those IUAs. - Stakeholder inputs are a prerequisite for the appropriate selection of nodes for potential EC downgrades below the REC level in each IUA.
+- The need to seek a balance of competing ecological requirements, conservation priorities, projected future demands and development opportunities inside individual IUAs. - REC water requirements at all the nodes was the logical starting points afterwhich some water requirements were "relaxed" to the ESBC conditions at certain individual nodes or clusters of nodes. - Downgrades in ecological condition were not considered for nodes or clusters of nodes associated with special conservation areas, such as Strategic Water Source Areas, NFEPAs and Fish conservation areas, as well as for estuaries. - Downgrades were focussed in IUAs that had the highest total infrastructure costs to meet the environmental water requirements. - Stakeholder inputs are a prerequisite for the appropriate selection of nodes for potential downgrades in ecological condition.